 Drugs can be a serious threat to your future.
 Not only will a conviction lead to jail time, but it will also have long-lasting effects.
 A drug conviction on your record will significantly limit your chances of finding gainful employment.

-Our highly-qualified Rhode Island drug crimes attorneys will challenge each aspect of the prosecution’s case and craft a defense that works for you!
+Our highly-qualified Rhode Island drug crimes lawyer will challenge each aspect of the prosecution’s case and craft a defense that works for you!

 Possession with Intent in Rhode Island

 Have you been arrested for possession of a controlled substance with intent to manufacture or deliver?
 Contact our Rhode Island possession with intent drug lawyers immediately to speak with a knowledgeable legal professional.
 Our Rhode Island drug offense lawyer can help you understand your case, your rights, and your options for building a defense.
 With extensive experience and a track record of success, we are ready to provide aggressive and effective advocacy.

 In order to be charged for possession with intent in Rhode Island, a defendant does not need to have actually sold a controlled substance.
 In fact, most evidence used to prove intent to sell is circumstantial.

 Circumstances that are often used to prove intent to distribute include:

 - Possessing a quantity of a controlled substance in an amount greater than reasonable for personal use

 - Possessing paraphernalia typically used for the distribution of controlled substances

 - Having numerous visitors for brief meetings

 - Police officers using confidential informants or undercover officers to set up controlled buys